Resident Programs General Admission Procedures

 If, after the first term of enrollment following readmission, the student’s cumulative GPA falls below the minimum cumulative GPA required for good academic standing in the student’s degree program, the student will be Academically Dismissed, and will not be permitted to submit any further appeals for permission to continue his/her studies through Liberty University.

-If the Office of the Provost denies the student’s appeal, that decision will be final.
+If the Office of the Provost or the Office of the Online Provost denies the student’s appeal, that decision will be final.
 The student will not be permitted to resume the pursuit of any Graduate or Doctoral degree through Liberty University.

 Requirements for Degree Candidacy vary by program.
 See the Program Specific Admission Requirements in the individual program sections of this Catalog.

-Non-Liberty University undergraduate students must send in their graduate admission application, official transcripts, and a letter from their current Registrar’s Office indicating their current Grade Point Average, the specific degree they are pursuing, the estimated date of graduation, and the number of remaining credit hours for degree completion.
-Once these documents are received by the Office of Graduate Admissions, the student must contact the Liberty University Registrar's Office to request approval for dual enrollment.
+Non-Liberty University undergraduate students must send in their Graduate admission application, official transcripts, and a letter from their current Registrar’s Office indicating their current Grade Point Average, the specific degree they are pursuing, the estimated date of graduation, and the number of remaining credit hours for degree completion.
+Once these documents have been received by the Office of Graduate Admissions, the student must contact the Liberty University Registrar's Office to request approval for dual enrollment.

 Graduate Student Assistantships